from training.npr.org: http://training.npr.org/audio/15-principles-of-show-booking/

 13. Always thank your guest.

 It’s booker courtesy to send a follow-up note thanking the guest after every interview, regardless of how it went.
 Guests are taking the time to speak with us and share their knowledge for the benefit and enrichment of our listeners.
 So always thank them for that.
 You should send this note ahead of their segment airing so you can inform them when they can expect to hear it, and send a follow up link to where it will be archived online.
-When all is said and done, save the guest’s contacts for yourself and in the shared NPR system (Hermes), with any notes that would be helpful to future bookers.
+When all is said and done, save the guest’s contacts for yourself and in any shared system your newsroom uses, with any notes that would be helpful to future bookers.
 You are the manager of these relationships.
 It’s the job of NPR’s bookers to develop a broad and varied network of people who are willing to speak to our listeners.

 14. If you don’t understand something – ASK!